ataylor89/MathArt/README.md

 ## Using the module

-The functions from this module can be run inside the interactive Python environment
+The functions from this module can be run inside the interactive Python environment.

     % python
     >>> import mathart